mumoj/InterIntel-Response/Section-B/README.md

     && apk add linux-headers pcre-dev
 ```

-Then add uwsgi to the requirement.txt and the uwsgi.ini file to the django project folder.
+Then add uwsgi to requirements.txt and the uwsgi.ini file to the django project folder.
 The uwsgi.ini file defines
 the location of the wsgi.py module,the number of processes(workers) to assign to the server, the server's socket,
-the file to write the server's PIDs and whether to clean up temporary file created on
+the file to write the server's PIDs and whether to clean up temporary files/sockets created on
 shutdown of the server(the vacuum option.).
 It also has the master option which defines a master process for managing
 the respwaning of workers.